rvquintiles/Upgrad-assignments/README.md

             - To evalaute if business is profitable or not?

 - What is the business probem that project is trying to solve?
+    - To identify risky loan applicants, then such loans can be reduced thereby cutting down the amount of credit loss by:
+        1. Identification of such applicants using EDA is the aim of this case study.
+In other words, the company wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
+The company can utilise this knowledge for its portfolio and risk assessment.

-    - Project evaluates the data to determine if interest rates and loan verification process has any impact on loan getting defauls.
-Analysis is performed to find
+    To achieve above objectives project evaluates the data to determine if there is any trend or co-relation in (a) geography of loan applicant, (b) grade of loan approved, (c) interest rate, (d) loan verification status and (e) Debt to Income ratio resulting in higher default.
+Following analysis is performed to find
+        1. To find number of loan default based on address state of loan applicant and loan grade of loan approved.
+Based on this data it was evaluated by checking number of current active loan in these geography and loan grade to determine the risk of default and impact on business.
-        1. To find co-relation if higher interest rate is resulting in loan default or not?
+        2. To find co-relation if higher interest rate is resulting in loan default or not?
-        2. to evaluate if more number of unverified loan are getting default?
+        3. to evaluate if more number of unverified loan are getting default?
-        3. To evaluate if loan with high DTI has higher default rate or not?
+        4. To evaluate if loan with high DTI has higher default rate or not?
-        4. To evalute if loan business is profitable or not
+        5. To evalute if loan business is profitable or not
 - What is the dataset that is being used?
     - Loan.csv is used for analysing the data.